car-axle-client/car-axle-client/README.md

 </div>

 > [!NOTE]
-> A recent update to ChromeOS (v115/v116) released in August 2023 has blocked all javascript: and javascript:// bookmarklets.
-If you use a managed Chromebook and **Devtools are turned off** (that means Inspect element, etc.) (they must be turned off or bookmarklets still work) then the Car Axle Client Bookmarklet won't work.
-You can still use an [about:blank Injector however](https://disnos9.github.io/jsinject/) but some features won't work.
-(Things like history flooder, scripts, etc.)
+> A recent update to ChromeOS (v115/v116) released in August 2023 has blocked all javascript bookmarklets.
+If you use a managed Chromebook and **Devtools are turned off** (that means Inspect element, etc.) then car axle client won't work.
+Look at alternate methods here: https://github.com/car-axle-client/car-axle-client/blob/main/docs/alternate_injection.md

 ## Features